Why have foreign funds targeted the Irish property market?

 The next big policy initiative came in the form of changes to planning standards, ostensibly designed to encourage more high-density development.
 This allowed for a greater cluster of apartments on a given site, effectively by changing aspect ratios, reducing the requirement for car parking spaces and allowing for greater elevation.

+In the middle of a housing crisis, we’re getting high-end, luxury housing – a lot of which remains vacant because of the high rent – alongside a dearth of affordable units

 The unintended consequence of this was to reconfigure how an urban apartment development is financed.
-Previously a developer secured finance to build out his or her scheme on a phased basis.
-While this still pertains, the new higher-density, build-to-rent standards, require more of the financing upfront.
-With banks still convalescing from the crash and loathe to lend to developers, foreign investment funds filled the void.
+Previously, a developer secured finance to build out his or her scheme on a phased basis.
+While this still pertains, the new higher-density, build-to-rent standards require more of the financing upfront.
+With banks still convalescing from the crash and loath to lend to developers, foreign investment funds filled the void.

 Most of the big schemes in Dublin are now being built on the basis of a pre-sale or a pre-let agreement, whereby the developer is financed by the end buyer, or financed because there is a guaranteed end buyer or tenant.
 And because the end buyer is a PRS investor, the units bypass the sales market in favour of the rental sector, hence the perception that first-time buyers are being squeezed out of the market.
 This mode of procurement now appears to be the only game in town.